Key updates to Retailer Terms and Conditions

 - The Retailer must:

-- make Solar Victoria aware of any occurrence or other matter that Solar Victoria ought reasonably be aware of in connection with the Program, including any reportable occupational health and safety incident occurring in connection with the installation of an Eligible System; and
+- make Solar Victoria aware of any occurrence or other matter that Solar Victoria ought reasonably be aware of in connection with the Programs as applicable, including any reportable occupational health and safety incident occurring in connection with the installation of an Eligible System; and

 - indemnify Solar Victoria and its employees, officers, contractors and agents (the ‘indemnified’) from and against any cost, expense or liability suffered by the indemnified to the extent caused or contributed to by any negligent, fraudulent, unlawful, reckless or wilfully wrong act or omission of the Retailer (or its Installers, employees, officers, contractors or agents) or any Breach.